-Commercial catch history for the blue swimmer crab (Portunus armatus) between trap and trawl sectors since 1989/90. \The catch for 2012/13 is generated from the experimental commercial fishing trial.
-A TACC of 400 tonnes was set for 2013/14 and increased to 450 tonnes for the 2014/15, 2015/16, 2016/17 fishing seasons and 550 tonnes for the 2017/18 fishing season.
+Commercial catch history for the blue swimmer crab (Portunus armatus) between trap and trawl sectors since 1989/90.
+The catch for 2012/13 is generated from the experimental commercial fishing trial.
+A TACC of 400 tonnes was set for 2013/14 and increased to 450 tonnes for the 2014/15, 2015/16, 2016/17 fishing seasons and 550 tonnes for the 2017/18 and 2018/19 fishing seasons.

 The Shark Bay crab stock experienced a significant stock decline in late 2011, following a series of adverse environmental conditions between 2010 and 2011, particularly the extreme 2011 marine heatwave.
 The fishery was closed for a period of 18 months in 2012 and 2013 to promote stock recovery.
 Limited commercial fishing resumed under a notional quota management system for the 2013/14 (400 t) season, and continued for the 2014/15, 2015/16 and 2016/17 seasons with a TACC of 450 t.
-An increase of 100 tonnes was deemed appropriate for the 2017/18 season with a TACC of 550 tonnes.
+An increase of 100 tonnes was deemed appropriate for the 2017/18 season with a TACC of 550 tonnes which was maintained for the 2018/19 season.

 Shark Bay crab stocks are assessed as part of a multi-species fishery-independent surveys conducted in February, June and November each year.
 The current stock assessment indicates that spawning, recruitment and biomass levels have been increasing steadily under increasing catch levels and favourable environmental conditions.
-The biomass dynamics model for this resource also indicates increasing biomass with a MSY point estimate of 671 t.
-The average commercial trap catch rate was 1.5 kg/traplift during 2017/18, above the Target reference level of 1.4 kg/traplift.
+The biomass dynamics model for this resource also indicates increasing biomass with a MSY point estimate of 672 t.
+The average commercial trap catch rate was 1.7 kg/traplift during 2018/19, above the Target reference level of 1.4 kg/traplift.
 A TACC of 550 t was set for the 2018/19 season.

-A preliminary harvest strategy has been developed for this fishery which now incorporates a mid-season review.
-This review during the

-2018/19 season found no major changes in the stock indicators so the TACC was maintained at 550 t.
+A harvest strategy has been developed for this fishery which now incorporates a mid-season review.
+This review during the 2018/19 season found no major changes in the stock indicators so the TACC was maintained at 550 t for the remainder of the season.